 Instead, you’ll need to register a new domain name.
 Your old free domain was hosted on Squarespace’s servers, and you will need to find a new one.

 Once you’ve purchased hosting, you’re ready to install WordPress.
-SiteGround and many other hosts offer a 1-click installation through cPanel.
+Most quality hosts offer a 1-click installation through cPanel.
 Follow the steps below to install WordPress.

 Log in to your cPanel, and click on the WordPress Installer.
 You will be guided through the setup process.